(User-friendly URL: This webpage can be reached at www.charlottesville.org/greenincentives)

 * A "green roof" means a solar roof or a vegetative roof:

 "Solar roof" means a solar roofing system that generates reusable energy, which reusable energy accounts for at least 2.5 percent of the total electric energy used by the building to which the solar roofing system is attached.

 "Vegetative roof" means a roofing system designed in accordance with the Virginia Stormwater Management Program's standards and specifications for green roofs, as set forth in the Virginia Stormwater BMP Clearinghouse, in which at least 50 percent of the total roofing area is vegetative.

 City Council Approval (April 2009): Green/Solar Roof - Reduced Permit Fee

-City of Charlottesville residents may receive interest rates as low as 0% on a PowerSaver loan.
-The PowerSaver Loan program is designed to offer low cost loans to make energy-saving improvements for homeowners.
-This loan can be used for a wide variety of improvements including:
+Formerly, City of Charlottesville residents could receive interest rates as low as 0% on a PowerSaver loan.
+The PowerSaver Loan program was designed to offer low cost loans to make energy-saving improvements for homeowners.
+This loan could be used for a wide variety of improvements including: